 The association was founded in 1856 by a small group of physicians who knew it was their duty to fight for their patients and for their profession.
 Confronted with the challenges of rampant quackery, epidemics of contagious disease, and a desperate need to establish standards for the profession, physician leaders of the time called upon their colleagues to help them form the Medical Society of the State of California (as it was called back then) “to develop, in the highest possible degree, the scientific truths embodied in the profession.”

-Today, CMA serves more than 41,000 members in all modes of practice and specialties representing the patients of California.
+Today, the California Medical Association (CMA) serves more than 41,000 members in all modes of practice and specialties representing the patients of California.
 CMA is dedicated to serving our member physicians through a comprehensive program of legislative, legal, regulatory, economic and social advocacy.
 We know that in today’s economic climate, physicians are being assailed from many directions.
-Our goal is to provide our members with the necessary support, so that they can surpass the challenges and continue to run successful medical practices.
+Our goal is to provide our members with the support necessary to allow them to focus on providing quality patient care.